 Software vulnerabilities and bugs are a part of digital life.
 There’s a never-ending cycle between those that make the software and those trying to exploit it to gain access to a device and the data it holds.

 As soon as hackers uncover a code vulnerability, the developer races to fix it and they issue an update for users that includes a patch to secure the problem.
 But users need to apply those updates for the patch to go into effect.
 And too many people don’t keep up with their device updates and that impacts business production.

-This is why many companies in San Fernando Valley use managed IT services that include patch and update management.
+This is why many companies use San Fernando Valley managed on demand IT services that include patch and update management.
 This removes the potential for human error and ensures that systems are being kept updated properly.

 Why Is It Important to Apply Computer Updates?